 Youth Homelessness Prevention Toolkit

-The Youth Homelessness Prevention Toolkit helps Community Entities take action on youth homelessness.
-It includes practical resources to guide funding decisions, engage Community Advisory Boards, and shift services for youth upstream.
-The toolkit supports community entities in delivering lasting, preventive solutions as part of a broader youth homelessness strategy.
+The Youth Homelessness Prevention Toolkit helps Community Entities take practical steps to prevent youth homelessness.
+It includes resources to guide funding decisions, engage Community Advisory Boards, and shift services upstream as part of a broader community response to homelessness.

-• More than 40% of homeless youth had their first experience of homelessness before age 16.
+• 40% of homeless youth had their first experience of homelessness before the age of 16.

 Key Resources